katgironpe/meteor-bootstrap/README.md

 # Meteor &amp; Bootstrap Template

-A starter boilerplate app template for [Meteor](http://meteor.com) using [IronRouter](https://github.com/EventedMind/iron-router).
+A starter boilerplate app template for [Meteor](http://meteor.com) using [IronRouter](https://github.com/EventedMind/iron-router) and Twitter Boostrap.

-Void is based on [Telescope](http://telesc.pe) (an open-source social news app) and is bought to you by the [Discover Meteor](https://www.discovermeteor.com) team.
+This is based on [Void](https://github.com/SachaG/Void) template.

 ## Installation

-If you already have Meteor and [Meteorite](https://github.com/oortcloud/meteorite/), Void is ready to go.
+If you already have Meteor and [Meteorite](https://github.com/oortcloud/meteorite/), the template is ready to go.
 Just clone it locally, run it with `mrt`, and start coding!

 If not, here are the full instructions: